PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_loops.md

 For the full Jupyter Notebook below, download here:
 <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/Network_Demo.ipynb" download="Network_Demo.ipynb">Jupyter Notebook</a>

+You will also need this helper file:
+<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/network_loader.py" download="network_loader.py">Python File</a>

 The following software and packages will need to be installed:

 | Installation Link | Version[^version] | Check Install |